If your pet has a surgically-related medical emergency, scroll down for instructions.

 If our veterinarian is available, The PAWS Clinic will treat at minimal cost any post-op complications resulting directly from the surgery if the above post-operative instructions are followed in full.
 Your regular veterinarian must address diseases, illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, for pre-existing conditions, age or health-related issues brought on by the surgery, or for contagious diseases for which the animal was not previously properly vaccinated.

-If you have a medical situation or emergency that occurs during clinic office hours (Monday-Thursday, 7:30am-5:00pm, Friday – 9am-5pm), please call 313-451-8200 and our staff will determine the best course of action.
+If you have a medical situation or emergency that occurs during clinic office hours (Mondays: 8:00am–5:00pm, Tuesday and Wednesday 7:30am – 5:00pm , Thursday 12:00pm – 5:00pm), please call the clinic at 313-451-8200 and our staff will determine the best course of action.
+Make sure to leave a message if we do not answer, and we will return your call promptly.
+Note that we are also closed on Fridays, weekends and holidays.

 If you have a true emergency situation that cannot wait until the following business day, please do as follows: